 We work in Tennessee to support animal welfare legislation, fight animal cruelty, and engage citizens to promote the protection of animals.
 Find out how you can help animals here and around the country.
 Contact Us See Tennessee News on Facebook

-Before coming to The HSUS in 2007, Leighann McCollum had more than a decade of experience working for animal welfare, focusing on sheltering and spay/neuter initiatives.
+Before coming to The HSUS in 2007, Leighann Lassiter had more than a decade of experience working for animal welfare, focusing on sheltering and spay/neuter initiatives.